Google tag (gtag.js)

 Introduction

-We recommend that you first read Barcodes for Manufacturing since many of the Auto-ID principles discussed for barcodes also apply to Radio Frequency Identification.
+We recommend that you first read Barcodes for Manufacturing since many of the principles discussed are relevant.

 Application of RFID Tags